ju-bezdek/langchain-decorators/README.md

 write_name_suggestions(company_business="sells cookies", count=5)
 ```

-# LLM functions
+## LLM functions

 - currently supported only for the latest OpenAI chat models

-- all you need to do is annotate your function with @llm_function decorator.
+- all you need to do is annotate your function with the @llm_function decorator.
 - This will parse the description for LLM (first coherent paragraph is considered as function description)
 - and aso parameter descriptions (Google, Numpy and Spihnx notations are supported for now)

 - by default the docstring format is automatically resolved, but setting the format of the docstring can speed things up a bit.